B2B Video Production: A Practical Guide for 2026

 A useful test: If a video can’t help marketing, sales, and customer teams in some concrete way, it may be a nice asset, but it isn’t doing enough work.

-ROI in B2B video production usually shows up across the system.
-Better explanation.
-Better handoff between teams.
-Better consistency in how the company presents the product.
-That’s harder to summarize in one dashboard, but it’s usually where the value becomes obvious.
+ROI in B2B video production usually shows up across the whole system: clearer explanation, cleaner handoffs between teams, more consistency in how the company presents the product.
+That is harder to summarize on one dashboard, but it is usually where the value becomes obvious.

 A Checklist for Choosing a Partner